jorinvo/me/content/reads/programming.md

   - title: "Understand Go pointers in less than 800 words or your money back"
     url: https://dave.cheney.net/2017/04/26/understand-go-pointers-in-less-than-800-words-or-your-money-back

-  - title: "Everyday Git: Search the git log from the command line"
+  - title: "Search the git log from the command line"
     url: https://everydayrails.com/2017/01/02/git-command-line-log-search.html

   - title: "A Note About Git Commit Messages"